mapbox/asset-tracking/README.md

 # Asset Tracking Solution

 This project will deploy a serverless [Asset Tracking](https://www.mapbox.com/solutions/asset-tracking) infrastructure using Mapbox, AWS, and Pulumi.
+It contains two distinct sets of infrastructure

+- `public`: Collect and display data that is approved for public consumption.
+This represents a defined subset of the data stream.
+- `private`: Collect, store, and display all data collected by a group of assets.

+All infrastructure is tagged so you can monitor usage and costs on a per-stack basis.

 This repository contains the following: